michaelo/sapt/README.md

 * Only you should own and control your data - e.g. any version control and data sharing is up to you.
 * Tests should be easily written and arranged - no hidden headers or such
 * Support easy use of secrets and common variables/definitions
+* Tests should live alongside the artifacts they tests

 Terminology: